akleroy/cpropstoo/README.md

   combined with an array of flags and map this back to a cube assignment giving the largest "flagged" structures (e.g., the largest bound structures).

+* make_merger_tree : generate a merger tree of the sort needed in the dendrogram or level moments calculation.

+* mergefind_approx : find merger levels between peaks using brute force.
+"Approximate" because it assumes some contouring (e.g., steps of 0.25 sigma or similar) in the calculation.

 ###### Feature Characterization